polyactis/pymodule/README.md

 [palos/algorithm/](palos/algorithm/) contains pure algorithms, not specific to Bioinformatics.

-[GADA/](GADA/) contains a fast segmentation algorithm/program.
-It contains some bugfixes and improvement over the original GADA (2008/2009) by using a Red-Black tree to accelerate its speed.
+[GADA/](GADA/) contains a faster algorithm than the original GADA (2008/2009) by using a Red-Black tree.
+Now in an independent repo https://github.com/polyactis/eGADA.

 [ngs/](ngs/) contains programs analyzing next-generation sequencing data.